ournetworks/ournetworks.ca/code-of-conduct.md

 To ensure this Code of Conduct is enforceable in an online context across platforms, we have some guidelines about the types of spaces the conference includes.

-* **Moderated** - one of the core team or a trained volunteer is present for the full duration of the event actively moderating.
+* **Moderated** - one of the organizers or a trained volunteer is present for the full duration of the event actively moderating.
 The platform provides at least a minimum set of tools for moderation.

 * **Partially moderated** - either the space is durational and cannot be continuously moderated (but a member of the core team or trained volunteer will check in periodically to check on participants and moderate if needed) and/or the space has some moderation tools but they may not be ideal or "complete".